Drew Waters Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.56 team ERA that ranks second among all MLB pitching staffs.
+- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.63).

-- Rays pitchers combine to allow the seventh-fewest home runs in baseball (78 total, one per game).
+- Rays pitchers combine to allow 81 total home runs at a rate of one per game (to rank 11th in the league).

-- Chirinos gets the start for the Rays, his fourth of the season.
-He is 3-2 with a 2.72 ERA and 20 strikeouts through 43 2/3 innings pitched.
+- Glasnow (2-1) takes the mound for the Rays in his sixth start of the season.
+He has a 4.97 ERA in 25 1/3 innings pitched, with 33 strikeouts.

-- His last time out was on Sunday against the San Diego Padres, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- The right-hander's most recent appearance was on Tuesday against the Baltimore Orioles, when he threw 4 1/3 innings, surrendering six earned runs while allowing six hits.

-- The 29-year-old has put up an ERA of 2.72, with 4.2 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .196 against him.
+- In five games this season, the 29-year-old has an ERA of 4.97, with 11.7 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.